Theresa2013/just-tech-news/README.md

 ## Purpose

 A cloned application of the Hacker News website with a minimalist front-end and robust back-end that connects multiple data points.
-A user is able to post an article from another source and other users can vote or comment on the post.
+A user is able to login and post an article from another source and other users can vote or comment on the post.
+The user can then logout when finished.

 ## Built With